 Building donor relationships is the foundation of donor retention, no matter what type(s) of fundraising you choose.

 Do your best to understand your donor’s perspectives.
-Becoming a donor-oriented organisation is a critical step that your non-profit organisation must take to drive fundraising and raising money for charity.
+Becoming a donor-oriented organisation is a critical step that your non-profit organisation must take to drive fundraising and raise money for charity.

 3.2 Measure and evaluate

 It is incredibly important to measure and evaluate the success of your fundraising strategies and activities.
 As you decide on different types of fundraising and strategies to put into practice, you create metrics (KPIs) related to your goals.
 These metrics should be key indicators of goal achievement and can be quantitative, qualitative, or both.

 Based on the timeline you created when you created your goals, you consistently measure and evaluate your progress.
 By doing this, you’ll know if your fundraising strategies are the right ones (considering your goals).